Toby70b/SteamGroupGames/README.md

 # SteamGroupGameChecker - Tool to find out common steam games between users

- ⛔ PLEASE NOTE: this was mostly a fun project for me to keep up skills and learn new things.
+ ⛔ PLEASE NOTE: a working version of this can be found hosted on AWS <a href="https://www.steamgroupgamechecker.co.uk/">here</a>

 ## Rationale for development